ETHZ-INS/DLCAnalyzer/README.md

 ## [21] "hipl"       "hipr"       "tailbase"   "tailcentre" "tailtip"
 ```

 As you we see, the EPM network contains additional/different points than the OFT network.
-Many of these additional points are used to track the maze which allows automatic reconstruction of the zones for each file.
+Many of these additional points are used to track the maze, which allows automatic reconstruction of the zones for each file.

 ```r